AdobeDocs/experience-manager-65.en/help/communities/reports.md

   Provides a chart of various types of posts by community members to any community site.

-When [Adobe Analytics is enabled](/help/communities/sites-console.md#analytics), reports will include the number of views, plays, comments and ratings for each enablement resource over time.

 Tabular reports can be exported in .csv format for subsequent processing.

 ## Reporting Consoles {#reporting-consoles}